 Hedges of the transactional foreign exchange exposures resulting primarily from intercompany payables and receivables are undesignated hedges.
 As such, the gains or losses on these instruments are recognized immediately in income.
 These gains and losses are largely offset by gains and losses on the underlying hedged items, as well as the hedging costs associated with the derivative instruments.
-The net amounts recognized in Other income (expense), net, during the years ending September 30, 2019, 2018 and 2017 were immaterial to the Company's consolidated financial results.
-The total notional amounts of the Company's outstanding foreign exchange contracts as of September 30, 2019 and 2018 were \$2.3 billion and \$3.1 billion, respectively.
+The net amounts recognized in Other income, net, during the years ending September 30, 2020, 2019 and 2018 were immaterial to the Company's consolidated financial results.
+The total notional amounts of the Company's outstanding foreign exchange contracts as of September 30, 2020 and 2019 were \$2.5 billion and \$2.3 billion, respectively.

-Certain of the Company's foreign currency-denominated long-term notes outstanding, which had a total carrying value of \$1.4 billion and \$3.0 billion, as of September 30, 2019 and 2018, respectively, were designated as, and were effective as, economic hedges of net investments in certain of the Company's foreign subsidiaries.
-In connection with the Company's issuance of Euro-denominated notes during the third quarter of fiscal year 2019, the Company entered into cross-currency swaps, as well as a forward contract, which were designated and effective as economic hedges of net investments in certain of the Company's foreign subsidiaries.
-The notional amount of the cross-currency swaps was \$2.3 billion as of September 30, 2019.
-The forward contract was terminated in the third quarter, in conjunction with the Company's issuance of the Euro-denominated notes.
-Additional disclosures regarding the Company's issuance of Euro-denominated notes in the third quarter of fiscal year 2019 are provided in Note 16.
+Certain of the Company's foreign currency-denominated long-term notes outstanding, which had a total carrying value of \$1.5 billion and \$1.4 billion, as of September 30, 2020 and 2019, respectively, were designated as, and were effective as, economic hedges of net investments in certain of the Company's foreign subsidiaries.
+The Company has entered into cross-currency swaps, all of which are designated and effective as economic hedges of net investments in certain of the Company's foreign subsidiaries.
+The notional amounts of the cross-currency swaps were \$3.0 billion and \$2.3 billion as of September 30, 2020 and 2019, respectively.